Estimated reading time: 5 minutes

 4. Identify the Strengths of Your Players

-Finding the right people for the right job is fundamental for team success, e.g., Lionel Messi playing as a goalkeeper in FC Barcelona will be a disaster.
+Rule of teamwork – finding the right people for the right job is fundamental for team success; e.g., Lionel Messi playing as a goalkeeper in FC Barcelona will be a disaster.
 Research prospect of successful teams provides magnificent ideas to make a group of people success driven.

 5. Identify Team Weaknesses